cambiotraining/hpc-intro/99-setup.md

   - Go to "_File > Preferences > Settings_", then select "_Text Editor > Files_" on the drop-down menu on the left.
 Scroll down to the section named "_EOL_" and choose "_\\n_" (this will ensure that the files you edit on Windows are compatible with the Linux operating system on the HPC).
   - Follow the instructions in "[Configuring Visual Studio Code](#configuring-visual-studio-code)" at the bottom of this page.

+- Unix-like terminal (optional): if you want a fully-functional Unix terminal on Windows 10/11 we highly recommend installing _WSL2_.
+  We provide instructions on how to install this in our [Unix course setup instructions](https://cambiotraining.github.io/unix-shell/setup.html#setup).

 <!--
 - (Optional) filesystem client:
   - Download and install [SFTP Drive Personal Edition](https://www.nsoftware.com/sftp/drive/download.aspx).
 It will ask for your email for download and installation.
 You can use a [10 minute disposable email](https://10minutemail.com/10MinuteMail/index.html) to avoid potential spam.